japila-books/apache-spark-internals/docs/configuration-properties.md

 Default: `512k`

 Must be below <<spark.rpc.message.maxSize, spark.rpc.message.maxSize>> (to prevent sending an RPC message that is too large)

-== [[spark.rpc.message.maxSize]] spark.rpc.message.maxSize

-Maximum allowed message size for RPC communication (in `MB` unless specified)

-Default: `128`

-Generally only applies to map output size (serialized) information sent between executors and the driver.

-Increase this if you are running jobs with many thousands of map and reduce tasks and see messages about the RPC message size.

 == [[spark.shuffle.reduceLocality.enabled]] spark.shuffle.reduceLocality.enabled